Real estate

 FAQ

-What is the difference between notarisation and authentication?
+What is the difference between notarial certification and notarisation?

-Notarisation merely confirms the authenticity of a signature, while authentication examines the entire contract content and ensures its legal validity.
-Authentication is often required for real estate transactions.
+The notarial certification simply confirms the authenticity of a signature, whereas notarisation examines the entire content of a contract and ensures its legal validity.
+For property transactions, notarisation is often required.

 Why is a location analysis so important for lease options?